 If you are in a car accident, you will most likely have friends or family members suggesting you sue the other driver and their insurance company.
 While this usually occurs when an accident is caused by another’s negligent conduct, it is not always the case because Pennsylvania has a “no-fault” system.
-There are also situations where an accident does not involve another vehicle.
 If your insurance company is required to compensate you for your losses after a car accident and denies your claim, you are entitled to file a lawsuit.
 Our attorneys can help you bring a bad faith or breach of contract claim against your insurance company so that you can begin to heal after a car accident in Pennsylvania.

 No-Fault Car Insurance and Pennsylvania Car Accidents

-Insurance Company “Bad Faith” After a Car Accident in Pennsylvania
+Suing an Insurance Company for “Bad Faith” After a Car Accident in Pennsylvania

-What do you do if another driver is not involved?
+What do you do if another driver is not involved in a car accident?
 What if your insurance company denies your claim?
-If this occurs, you should talk with our Bucks County car accident attorney because a lawsuit could be an option.
+If this occurs, you should talk with our Bucks County car accident attorneys because a lawsuit might be an option.
 Typically, when you file a lawsuit against your insurance company, it is based on “bad faith” rather than negligence.
 As a plaintiff, you are alleging that your insurance company failed to honor its obligation under the policy’s terms.

 To prove bad faith, a plaintiff usually must establish that an insurer intentionally acted when denying the claim.
 Some common practices constitute bad faith.
 For example, an insurance company must make a reasonable investigation into a claim before denying it.
-If a thorough investigation was not conducted, then the denial could be challenged.
-In other cases, an insurance adjuster will ignore or purposefully misconstrue obvious information.
-Insurance agents that engage in intentional misconduct could be found to have acted in bad faith, opening the insurance company up to liability.
+If a thorough investigation was not conducted, then the denial can be challenged.
+In other cases, an insurance adjuster might ignore or purposefully misconstrue obvious information.
+Insurance agents that engage in intentional misconduct might be found to have acted in bad faith, opening the insurance company up to liability.

 Unfair Insurance Settlement Offers for a Pennsylvania Car Accident

 Pennsylvania law requires that an insurance company deals with an accident fairly, conducting forthright negotiations when working on a settlement.
-If you were in a car accident in Pennsylvania, you would anticipate that your insurance company would offer you a fair settlement amount.
+If you were in a car accident in Pennsylvania, you might anticipate that your insurance company will offer you a fair settlement amount.
 Unfortunately, this is not always the case.
 However, just because you believe an offer is unfair does not make it a fact.
-If your insurance company offered you what you think is an unfair offer, you should speak with our Pennsylvania car accident attorney.
+If your insurance company offered you what you think is an unfair offer, you should speak with our Pennsylvania car accident attorneys for clarification.

 Damages Available in a Lawsuit Against Your Car Insurance Company in Pennsylvania

 In cases of bad faith, you could be entitled to some additional damages, such as the emotional and mental distress caused by your insurance company’s actions.
-If the insurance provider’s conduct was especially egregious, willful, and malicious, our Montgomery County car accident attorney could seek punitive damages.
+If the insurance provider’s conduct was especially egregious, willful, and malicious, our Montgomery County car accident attorneys might seek punitive damages.

-Call Our Pennsylvania Car Accident Attorney to Discuss Your Insurance Company’s Obligations
+Call Our Pennsylvania Car Accident Attorneys to Discuss Your Insurance Company’s Obligations

 If you have been in a car accident, you might be unsure about what steps you should take next.
 While getting medical treatment should be on the top of your list, preserving and understanding your legal rights should follow shortly.
-Our Pennsylvania car accident attorney can help you understand your options.
+Our Pennsylvania car accident attorneys can help you understand your options.
 In many cases, you are entitled to sue an at-fault driver and their insurance company.
 However, in other situations, you might have to sue your own insurance company.
-To understand your legal options, call the Reiff Law Firm at (215) 709-6940 to schedule a free consultation.
+To understand your legal options, call The Reiff Law Firm at (215) 709-6940 to schedule a free case evaluation.